typedb/typedb-driver/README.md

 ## Building Grakn Client for Java from Source

-> Note: You don't need to compile Graql from source if you just want to use Graql.
-See the _"Importing Graql"_ section above.
+> Note: You don't need to compile Grakn Client from source if you just want to use it in your code.
+See the _"Importing Grakn Client for Java"_ section above.

 1. Make sure you have the following dependencies installed on your machine:
     - Java 8